Task Scheduler

 Interval Task

-Use the interval decorator to run a task at a fixed interval:
+Use the every decorator to run a task at a fixed interval:

 Note